Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solids and supersolids in a Kagome lattice near

 \subsection{Stripe-CDW order:}

 As shown in the previous two sections, one is not able to get the stripe state at $ f=1/3 $ in Fig.16 from the dual vortex theory in either the Ising limit or easy-plane limit.
-But it is very easy to get this state from the NNN EBHM Eqn.\ref{bosonnnn} in a Kagome lattice.
-If we add very strong nnn interaction $ V_{2} $, the bosons will go to the nnnn which belong to $ a $ again ( Fig.16), then the bosons will simply take one of the 3 sublattices such as $ a $ to form a CDW alone ( Fig.16).
+But it is very easy to get this state from the $ NNN $ EBHM Eqn.\ref{bosonnnn} in a Kagome lattice.
+If we add very strong $ NNN $ interaction $ V_{2} $, the bosons will go to the $ NNNN $ which belong to $ a $ again ( Fig.16), then the bosons will simply take one of the 3 sublattices such as $ a $ to form a CDW alone ( Fig.16).
+Obviously, just like the 6-fold CDW order and the CDW+VBS order, the stripe phase is also 3 fold degenerate.
 Slightly away from $ 1/3 $, there is a stripe SS as shown in Fig.17b.

 In the direct lattice Fig.16a, even if taking away the sublattice $ a $, the bosons can still move easily along the chain $ bcbc... $, so they need only overcome the barrier along the chain $ baba... $ to achieve an effective hopping along $ baba... $.
 So the superfluid stiffness along the $ bc $ chain is larger than that along the $ ba $ chain.
 In the stripe CDW state in Fig.16a, a different saddle point where $ <\nabla \times \vec{A}^{a}> = 1-2 \alpha $ for the sublattice $ a $ and $ < \nabla \times \vec{A}^{bc}> =\alpha $ for the two sublattices $ b $ and $ c $ should be used.
 The $ \alpha \rightarrow \alpha_{c} < 1/3 $ limit corresponds to approaching the stripe CDW to the SF transition in Fig.17b from the stripe CDW side, while the $ \alpha \rightarrow 0^{+} $ limit corresponds to $ t/V_{1} \rightarrow 0 $ limit in Fig.17b.
 It is easy to see that there is only one vortex minimum $ \phi_{bc} $ in such a staggered dual magnetic field with $ \alpha < \alpha_{c} < 1/3 $, so the effective action inside the stripe CDW state should be the same as Eqn. \ref{is0} with $ yz \rightarrow bc $.
 Because of sharp change of the saddle point from Eqn.\ref{ka} in the SF side to Eqn.\ref{stripe} in the stripe CDW side, so the transition from the SF to the stripe CDW along the horizontal axis in Fig.17b is likely to be a strong first order.
 Then the stripe-CDW to the stripe-SS transition driven by the chemical potential along the vertical axis is s second order transition